TERMS AND CONDITIONS OF TRADE

 4. Terms of Payment and Prices

-4.1 Terms will be Net Cash/Cheque/Direct Debit/EFTPOS or other accepted payment types within the period stated on the invoice to the Purchaser.
+4.1 Terms will be Net Cash or Direct Debit payment types within the period stated on the invoice to the Purchaser.

 4.2 Any price list published by the Supplier may be changed or altered by the Supplier at any time without notice to the Purchaser and thereafter the Supplier shall not be bound by the price list so altered.
 A price list published by the Supplier does not amount to an offer to sell the goods therein mentioned.